 But the aid has also become a trap.
 The West's billions have proved too small to modernize Afghanistan and too large for Afghans to properly manage.
 The aid has gone to the wrong places: Rather than channeling funds into stable regions where it might spur local enterprise, economic aid has gone toward quick-impact projects in the volatile south and east.
 In addition, the money has created a massive force of workers who service NGOs and international agencies, distorting local wages, property, and lifestyles.
 The end result is an aid bubble.
 When bubbles rupture in wealthy countries, many people lose jobs, houses, and hope.
 In a country that is already near the bottom of the list on most development indicators, economic destabilization could erase the past decade’s social gains.

 As the international community withdraws from Afghanistan, it would be reassuring to declare “Mission Sort of Accomplished.”
-Yet
+Yet even that is an overstatement.
+GDP growth tumbled from about 14 percent in 2012 to about three percent last year.
+Analysts predict even slower growth this year.
+Meanwhile, foreign aid has been

 - Full website and iPad access